Quantum Gates via Dynamical Decoupling of Central Qubit on IBMQ and 15NV Center in Diamond: Universal Model Benchmarked on IBMQ

 \section{Universal Model Benchmarked on IBMQ}

-To fully realize the multi-qubit gates by DD of the central qubit, we make use of the IBMQ Torino processor from the Heron family.
-Further experimental details are given in Appendix \ref{appendix:qiskit}, while Appendix~\ref{appendix:Azx} discusses the effect of the coupling factor $A_{zx}$.
-In Sec.~\ref{sec:IBMQ_H0}, we introduce the theoretical framework for performing the time-evolution of the IBMQ system under the DD sequences.
-Following on that, in Sec.~\ref{sec:IBMQ_2}, we demonstrate the two-qubit gate of the central qubit coupled to one target qubit.
-In Sec.~\ref{sec:pulse_errors}, we analyze the effects of pulse errors in the DD sequences.
-Finally, in Sec.~\ref{sec:IBMQ_3}, we realize a three-qubit gate with two target qubits, demonstrating the robustness of the DD method.
+To realize multi-qubit gates via DD of the central qubit, we make use of the IBMQ Torino processor from the Heron family (see Appendix~\ref{appendix:qiskit} for more details).
+In Sec.~\ref{sec:IBMQ_H0}, we introduce the theoretical framework for performing gate-based quantum simulation of time-dependent qubit dynamics in the laboratory frame.
+This framework has potential applications beyond DD-gates for general quantum simulation on noisy intermediate-scale quantum (NISQ) hardware.
+Building on that, in Sec.~\ref{sec:IBMQ_2} we demonstrate the DD-gate with the central qubit coupled to one target qubit.
+Finally, in Sec.~\ref{sec:IBMQ_3}, we realize the gate with the central qubit coupled to two target qubits, demonstrating the robustness of the DD method.
+In addition, Appendix~\ref{appendix:Azx} discusses the effect of the coupling factor $A_{zx}$ and Appendix~\ref{appendix:pulse_errors} analyzes the effects of pulse errors in the DD sequences.